Luvarus: Species

 A reexamination of the specimens of Luvarus praeimperialis published in 1995 found that it has features which are not consistent with its classification in this genus and familyand it has been classified in its own genus Aluvarus as family incertae sedis.

+A 2026 study found that Luvarus necopinatus may actually be most closely related to Kushlukia, an extinct relative of the luvar belonging to its own family, Kushlukiidae.
+Meanwhile, the closest relative of Luvarus was instead found to be the extinct Avitoluvarus, with A. eocaenicus being the sister species to the modern Luvarus imperialis.